Påhlman family: Establishment in Sweden (17th century)

 Around 1623 he married Christina Lilliesparre and, through that marriage, acquired the manor Ugglansryd in Ryssby, Småland, which remained in the family for 175 years.
 In October 1624, King Gustavus Adolphus granted him the manor of Prästeboda and several farms, which Jöran then incorporated as a barn estate under his main manor, Kvänjarp Södregård.
 The family held this for half a century before it was reclaimed by the Crown in 1683, a likely result of the Great Reduction.

 Tuudi (Tuttomäggi) Manor in Estonia.
 The estate was coveted by both Jürgen Polman the Elder, who held it briefly, and his son Jöran, who later tried in vain to reclaim it.

-Jöran's sons, the cavalry masters (Swedish: ryttmästare) Johan (d.
-1693) and Gustaf (d.
-1695) Polman, continued the family's military service during the latter stages of the Thirty Years' War.
+Jöran's sons, the cavalry masters (ryttmästare) Johan and Gustaf Polman, continued the family's military service during the latter stages of the Thirty Years' War.
 Following the war, the brothers petitioned Queen Christina to have their ancient noble lineage from Westphalia formally recognized and matriculated into the Swedish House of Nobility.
 However, their documentation was deemed insufficient to prove their claim.

-Despite this, Queen Christina chose to grant them nobility on 16 September 1650, issuing a letter of nobility (Swedish: sköldebrev) that detailed the reasons for the honor.
+Despite this, Queen Christina chose to grant them nobility on 16 September 1650, issuing a letter of nobility (sköldebrev) that detailed the reasons for the honor.
 The letter cited the family's long loyalty, rewarding not only the brothers' own military service — in which they had conducted themselves "faithfully, well, and manfully" — but also the "faithful and good services" of their father, Jöran, and grandfather, Jürgen the Elder.
-The Queen's letter acknowledged their claim to ancient lineage but noted that proof had become "obscured" (Swedish: fördunklat) by the "difficulties of the times."
+The Queen's letter acknowledged their claim to ancient lineage but noted that proof had become "obscured" (fördunklat) by the "difficulties of the times."

 Upon their introduction into the House of Nobility, they adopted the surname Påhlman and were registered under no. 501.
 Two years later, in 1652, Queen Christina issued a personal declaration that their sister, Anna Christina, was to be included in her brothers' noble status.
 The ennoblement formally recognized the family's contributions, securing their position within the Swedish aristocracy.